aertslab/arboreto/docs/user/index.rst

     network = grnboost2(expression_data=ex_matrix,
                         tf_names=tf_names,
-                        client=cluster_client)  # specify the Client connected to the remote scheduler
+                        client=cluster_client)  # specify Client connected to the remote scheduler

 ..
 In local mode, the user does not need to know the details of the underlying